isaacdew/industry/README.md

 ## Usage

-To use Industry, use the `WithIndustry` trait on your factory, define a `public $prompt` property with the factory's base prompt and then call `$this->industry->describe` passing a description for each field you need generated text for.
+To use Industry, use the `WithIndustry` trait on your factory, define a `$prompt` property with the factory's base prompt and then call `$this->industry->describe` passing a description for each field you need generated text for.

 For example: